% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 and Hellmann-Regen, Julian David Nicolai and Schneider,

-Laske, Christoph and Sodenkamp, Sebastian and Spottke,
+Kilimann, Ingo and Laske, Christoph and Sodenkamp, Sebastian

 collaboration = {group, DELCODE study},